Frequently Asked Questions

 Why does my water look cloudy or discoloured?

 The City’s water contains naturally occurring manganese.
 When chlorine and manganese mix, the esthetics of the water may become cloudy.
-Although the water esthetics may change, the City’s water is still safe to drink.
+Although the water aesthetics may change, the City’s water is still safe to drink.

 What do I do if I have cloudy or discoloured water?